irmen/prog8/docs/source/programming.rst

 Strings in your source code files will be encoded (translated from ASCII/UTF-8) into either CBM PETSCII or C-64 screencodes.
 PETSCII is the default choice.
 If you need screencodes (also called 'poke' codes) instead, you have to use the ``str_s`` variants of the string type identifier.
-If you assign a string literal of length 1 to a non-string variable, it is treated as a *byte* value instead with has the PETSCII value of that single character.
+If you assign a string literal of length 1 to a non-string variable, it is treated as an *unsigned byte* value instead with has the PETSCII value of that single character.

 .. caution::